Construction Workers. They work hard every day. Building, fixing and helping others.

 In worst cases, the muscles at the base of the thumb can waste away, making it difficult to work for those who do manual tasks.

 Treatment for Carpal Tunnel Syndrome

 The most common attempt at relieving hand or wrist pain is using wrist braces.
 However, this only immobilizes the wrist and hand.
-Braces do not neccessarily lessen carpal tunnel pain.
+Braces do not necessarily lessen carpal tunnel pain.
 And if they do, once the brace comes off, the pain is back.

 Surgery is an extreme option to relieve carpal tunnel hand pain.
 The downsides to it may outweigh any benefits.
-Surgery is costly, painful, and in some cases the pain returns.
+Surgery is costly, painful, and in some cases, the pain returns.